 We are probably all tempted to fill all the voids in our lives and avoid boredom at all costs.
 Ennui is often quickly associated with idleness and laziness, yet it actually has real benefits, so ignore the taboo and learn to be bored.

 Boredom is wanting to do something but not being able to.
-Throughout history, boredom has always lurked around men, today it has become a terrifying thing that we try to escape by all means.
+Throughout history, ennui has always lurked around men, today it has become a terrifying thing that we try to escape by all means.
 Queues, traffic jams, endless meetings, whenever we’re in these situations we always end up using new technologies to help us fill the void.
-As a result, we end up missing out on the benefits of boredom.
+As a result, we end up missing out on the benefits of our downtime.

-Creativity, altruism, intelligence... boredom has virtues that should not be neglected.
+Creativity, altruism, intelligence... lethargy has virtues that should not be neglected.
 So, on the count of 3, let’s start doing nothing!
 1, 2, 3...

 By letting your brain rest, you give free rein to your thoughts and imagination.
 In fact, boredom would even tend to stimulate our brain.
 So, in order to create and learn to create, don't keep yourself busy all the time.